WANT TO SAVE THIS RECIPE?

-Ask me what's my favorite season and I'll tell you fall.
-But ask me what my favorite season is for produce and I'll tell you summer.
-I hate the 100 degree weather but I will glady suffer through the heat if I can enjoy all of summer's harvest.
+Ask me what my favorite season is, and I'll tell you it's fall.
+But ask me what my favorite season is for produce, and I'll tell you it's summer.
+I hate the 100-degree weather, but I will gladly suffer through the heat if I can enjoy all of summer's harvest.
 When I'm not snacking on all the berries, you can find me eating cherry tomatoes like no other.
-As amazing as they are fresh, I wanted to mix it up a little and decided to make brown butter roasted tomatoes for a delicious side dish.
-Pile on the tomatoes on a bed of tzatziki and garnish them with fried capers for one flavorful dish.
+As amazing as they are fresh, I wanted to mix them up a little and decided to make brown butter roasted tomatoes, similar to these roasted tomatoes from my roasted tomato and burrata toast.
+Pile the tomatoes on a bed of tzatziki and garnish them with fried capers for one flavorful dish.

 Brown Butter Roasted Tomatoes